 OCI comprises of items of income and expenses that are not recognized in profit or loss for the year in accordance with PFRS.
-The OCI of the Group represents cumulative fair value changes on financial assets at FVOCI and cumulative remeasurement losses on retirement liability.
+The OCI of the Group represents cumulative changes in fair value of financial assets at FVOCI and cumulative remeasurement losses on retirement liability.